aedobbyn/menu-builder/compile/writeup.md

 Our menus often aren't solvable.
 That is, at the minimum portion size we set, there's no way we can change portion sizes in such a way that we stay under all the maximum values for each must restrict and under the minimums for all positive nutrients as well as have enough calories.

 In these cases, we'll need to change up our lineup.

 ###Single swap

-The idea with a single swap is to see which must restricts are not satisfied
+I only use single swapping for the cases where we're above the max threshold on must restricts, but you could imagine implementing the same funcitons to deal with positives.

+The idea with a single swap is to see which must restricts are not satisfied, find the food that is the `max_offender` on that must restrict (i.e., contributes the most in absolute terms to the value of the must restrict) and then swap it out.
+We try to `replace_food_w_better()`, that is, swap it out for a food from a pool of better foods on that dimension.
+We define better as foods that score above a user-specified z-score `cutoff` on that must_restrict.
+If there are no foods that satisfy that cutoff, we choose a food at random from the pool of all possible foods.

 ```r